50 Celebrities Whose Real Names You Never Knew

-Though born Amanda Lee Rogers, Arrested Development actress Portia De Rossi legally changed her name at the young age of 15.
-In an interview with The Advocate, she explained that she chose the name “Portia” after the Shakespeare character in “The Merchant of Venice” and “de Rossi” because “I was Australian and I thought that an exotic Italian name would somehow suit me more than Amanda Rogers."
+Though born Amanda Lee Rogers, Arrested Development actress Portia De Rossi legally changed her name at the age of 15.
+In an interview with The Advocate, she explained that she chose the name Portia after the Shakespeare character in The Merchant of Venice and de Rossi because, "I was Australian and I thought that an exotic Italian name would somehow suit me more than Amanda Rogers."

 His real name is Maurice Micklewhite, but actor Michael Caine has been going by his stage name since 1954.
 And recently, the screen legend actually made the name change official, noting that airport security was becoming too much of a hassle with two separate names.